Windows on the City

-Windows on the City is a project of addition: Whether in place since the restorations of 1981 or 2002, or first lent in 2015, these materials focus on the late Colonial, Revolutionary, and Federal Periods, a timeline running roughly from 1763 to 1825.
+Windows on the City was a project of addition: Whether in place since the restorations of 1981 or 2002, or first lent in 2015, these artworks focused on the late Colonial, Revolutionary, and Federal periods, a timeline running roughly from 1763 to 1825.

 New York 1942 (2017-2018)

-This is the second in a series of installations commemorating the 75th anniversary of Gracie Mansion as the official mayoral residence.
-It includes artwork, documents, and objects focused on 1942, the year Fiorello La Guardia became the first mayor to inhabit the house.
-As a group, these objects depict the evolving landscape of New York City and the profound cultural and economic forces that were transforming the five boroughs into a crossroads of progressive change.
+The second in a series of installations, New York 1942 included artwork, documents, and objects focused on 1942, the year Fiorello La Guardia became the first mayor to inhabit the house.
+As a group, these objects depicted the evolving landscape of New York City and the profound cultural and economic forces that were transforming the five boroughs into a crossroads of progressive change.

 New Yorkers at Work and Play (2018-2019)

 As a bridge between New York 1942 and She Persists, the Conservancy hung 15 lent works alongside some of its historic permanent collections.
 Together they brought diverse glimpses of New Yorkers active in industry, leisure, or — best of all — both at the same time.
 While some of the subjects shown are renowned, most are anonymous; and in all instances, the occasions may have passed unnoticed.
 A binding theme is art’s capacity to better sense the City’s endlessly varied and complex past.